Stages in the Legislative Process

 - A Minister or a Member may propose a motion that a committee be instructed to prepare a bill.
 A bill will be presented by the committee and carried through the second reading stage without debate or amendment.

-Regardless of the avenue that the sponsor decides to take, the bill will then have to go through report stage, be read a third time and sent to the Senate for passage before receiving Royal Assent.
-At the start of a new session, a government public bill may be reinstated at the stage it had reached at the time of prorogation, if the House agrees.
-Private Members' bills are automatically reinstated at the same stage.
+Regardless of the avenue that the sponsor decides to take, the bill will then have to pass through report stage, be read a third time, and be sent to the Senate for passage before receiving Royal Assent.

 The introduction of any public bill requires 48 hours’ written notice.
 A Member or a Minister who intends to introduce a bill in the House of Commons must first give notice to the Clerk of the House before 6:00 p.m.
 (2:00 p.m. on Friday).
 The title of the bill to be introduced is then placed on the Notice Paper for the next sitting of the House.

 The day after it appears on the Notice Paper, the title of the bill will appear in the Order Paper for introduction in the House.
-The title will remain on the Order Paper until the day when the Member or Minister decides to introduce the bill.
+The title will remain on the Order Paper until the day on which the Member or Minister decides to introduce the bill.

 Once notice is given for the introduction of a bill, no further notice is required for motions to consider the bill at the other stages (with the exception of motions to amend at the report stage and motions to deal with Senate amendments).
 There are separate requirements that apply to the notice for private bills.

-There are special rules dealing with the introduction of bills that involve the expenditure of public funds and bills based on ways and means motions.
+There are special rules dealing with the introduction of bills that involve the expenditure of public funds and bills that are based on ways and means motions.

 Order Paper and Notice Paper [Parliamentary Publications]